 An Ilkeston Bank

-At the end of 1865, attached to the Mellor’s premises, was opened the Ilkeston branch of the Nottingham Joint Stock Bank (Limited).
+In October, 1865, attached to the Mellor’s premises, was opened the Ilkeston branch of the Nottingham Joint Stock Bank (Limited).

 Its business hours were 11 am to 3 pm.

 On deposits requiring seven days notice of withdrawal, it paid 4½% interest — (six months later this had risen to 5½% and a couple of months later was 3½%).

 On small deposits of £1 and upwards, without notice of withdrawal, 3% interest was paid.